unoacm/code_court/code_court/docs/developer_setup.md

 ## General setup

 Here's a rough list of what you'll need to install.
 This command works for the latest ubuntu; you may need to adjust it for other distros.
-`sudo apt install python3-dev nodejs bash libffi-dev libxml2-dev libxslt-dev gcc build-essential htop virtualenv docker.io npm python-pip -y`
+`sudo apt install python3-dev nodejs bash libffi-dev libxml2-dev libxslt-dev gcc build-essential htop virtualenv docker.io npm python-pip default-jdk lua5.1 guile-2.0 ruby rustc -y`

 Next you'll need to clone the repository
 `git clone https://github.com/unoacm/code_court.git`